Azure/WALinuxAgent/README.md

 _Type: Boolean_
 _Default: n_

-If set, the swap file (/swapfile) is mounted as an encrypted filesystem.
+If set, the swap file (/swapfile) is mounted as an encrypted filesystem (flag supported only on FreeBSD.)

 #### __ResourceDisk.SwapSizeMB__